See and experience, Activities, archipelago, cycling, responsible travel

 Tips: You don’t have to drive the route to the end, you can just visit Rymättylä or Röölä.
 On the other hand, you can easily continue from Hanga to Seili and/or Nauvo.
 An electric bike is an excellent choice for this hilly route.

 From Old Town go to Kuparivuori and pedal via the Ukko-Pekka bridge to the island of Luonnonmaa.
 From the bridge you have a magnificent view of the Naantali strait and the cliffs of Kuparivuori.
 After the Ukko-Pekka bridge, head towards the Luonnonmaa road to Kultaranta.
 At the junction of Rymättyläntie road and Luonnonmaantie road you will find a kiosk where you can pick up some food.
 The cycle path runs right next to Kultaranta, the summer residence of the President of Finland.
-You can visit the castle garden in summer, but Kultaranta garden is closed for renovation in 2023 and 2024.
+You can visit the castle garden in summer season.
 Luonnonmaantie road is safe to drive on, as the cycle path passes through a tunnel under the busy Rymättyläntie road.

 The route goes next to the Kultaranta golf course to the Kultaranta Resort, where you can enjoy a wide range of culinary delights, for example gourmet pizzas.
 Next there is a speedy descent to Porhonkallio beach, where you can take a dip in the sea or cool off with fresh refreshments at Porho Bar & Grill.
 The journey continues across Särkänsalmi along a new cycle path.
 It is recommended to stop at the bridge to enjoy the stunning sea views and take some photos.
 At Särkkä island you can eat your own snacks or buy some at Särkkä Grill.